Chrysler New Yorker: 1960–1964

 The 1962 New Yorker was the last Chrysler to have a 126 in wheelbase.

 The dash had been designed with Chrysler's push-button controls for the TorqueFlite automatic in mind, with the "AstraDome" instrument cluster covering the part of the steering column a column shifter would come out from under then-standard practice, so manual cars used a floor shifter.
-Due to the installation of the "AstraDome" instrument cluster extending outward towards the steering wheel, the traditional installation of the turn signal lever was relocated to the dashboard underneath the "TorqueFlite" pushbutton gear selectors and was installed as a sliding lever that would return to center as the steering wheel returned to the center position.
+Due to the installation of the "AstraDome" instrument cluster extending outward towards the steering wheel, the traditional installation of the turn signal lever was relocated to the dashboard underneath the "TorqueFlite" push-button gear selectors and was installed as a sliding lever that would return to center as the steering wheel returned to the center position.

-The 413 RB had a 4.1875 in (106 mm) bore and was used from 1959-1965 in cars.
-During that period, it powered all Chrysler New Yorker, 300G & 300H and Imperial Custom, Crown, and Le Baron models, and was also available on the Chrysler Newport, as well as Dodge's Polara and Monaco, and the Plymouth Fury as an alternative to the 383-cubic-inch B series engine and/or the 318 Poly.
-With a compression ratio of 10:1, it developed 340 hp and 470 lbft of torque in 1X4-Bbl trim.
+The 413 RB had a 4.1875 in (106 mm) bore and was used from 1959 until 1965.
+It powered all Chrysler New Yorker, 300G & 300H, and Imperial Custom, Crown, and Le Baron models during that period.
+It was also available on the Chrysler Newport, Dodge's Polara and Monaco, and the Plymouth Fury as an alternative to the 383-cubic-inch B series engine or the 318 Poly.
+With a compression ratio of 10:1, it developed 340 hp and 470 lbft of torque with a four-barrel carburetor.